ranselcrackers/MMCL-BSIT-Portfolio-0901/📚 Core-Academic-Outputs/2026-Junior/README.md

 Thank You in advance, Lord! 🙏
 This is all for You!

-First year na inspired ni Mako <3
+Uyy!
+Konting push na lang XD
+I'll do my best for my Mako <3